balakarthikeyan/notes/mysql.md

 PRIMARY KEY(`studentid`));
 ```

-## What is difference between BLOB and TEXT in MySQL?

-- `BLOB` data types are designed to store binary data like picture or video in database.
-- `TEXT` data types are designed to store large text data.
-- `BLOB` stores binary byte string while TEXT stores character string.
-- `TEXT` data types support sorting and comparison around text which is not supported by BLOB.

 ## What is the use of DELIMETER command in MySQL?

 `DELIMITER` command can be used to change delimiter in MySQL from ; to something else.
 It is used while writing trigger and stored procedures in MySQL.
 MySQL workbench or MySQL client use ; as delimiter to separate different statements.